KRST

-KRST (92.3 MHz) is a commercial FM radio station in Albuquerque, New Mexico.
+KRST (92.3 FM) is a commercial radio station in Albuquerque, New Mexico.
 It is owned by Cumulus Media and airs a country music radio format.
 The radio studios and offices are located in Downtown Albuquerque.

 KRST has an effective radiated power (ERP) of 22,000 watts.
 The transmitter tower is atop Sandia Crest east of the city.
-The call sign KRST represents the word "Crest," substituting a K for the C and omitting the E.
+The call sign KRST represents the word "Crest", substituting a K for the C and omitting the E.

-On-air personalities

-Weekdays begin with "Morning Koffy," a wake up show hosted by Paul Koffy and Jasmine Sadry.
-Bev hosts late mornings, Bobby G. is in early afternoons and Juan Valesco is heard in afternoon drive time.

-The Get Up Gang, an earlier KRST morning show, was nominated for an Academy of County Music radio award in 2006 for Best Show (Medium Market) with the cast including Dawson McKay, Kristina Carlyle, and Levi With.
-All have since exited the station.